 Coffee is one of the world's most popular drinks.

-It tastes delicious and, for most people, it is a very healthy drink.
+It tastes delicious and, for most people, it is generally a healthy drink.

 However, there are many different types of coffee, and some people claim that instant coffee isn't as healthy as the freshly ground variety.